Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-5-Timecard.md

 require(xlsx) because the file path didn’t exist, or java wasn’t installed, or the environment variable wasn’t made in windows . . .

-**Thursday** - 1 hours 33 minutes - created second report, continued
+**Thursday** - 1 hours 37 minutes - created second report, continued
-work on chapter 4
+work on chapter 4, figured out why images work the way they do in markdown (it’s a hyperlink, but with no text–instead an \! image)

 **Friday** - 0 hours 0 minutes - work description